 Our engagement strategy.
 Our office engages with companies that we believe may not be properly addressing financially material risks.
 These could be related to the company’s governance structure, the safety and accessibility of its products, its treatment of its workforce, or the diversity of its leadership.
 We firmly believe that engaging with companies through constructive dialogue can help them provide greater transparency to investors, improve their risk management processes, and ultimately help ensure long-term, sustainable value.
 We also encourage company best practices through our proxy voting activities.
 When engagement is not effective, we may file a shareholder proposal at a company’s annual general meeting, or we may vote in favor of other shareholder proposals aimed at improving a company’s risk management processes.
 More information on this can be found in our Proxy Voting Policy Statement.

-Why it matters.
-As a large, long-term investor to funds and corporations around the nation, we believe we can help raise the bar for the entire industry.
-That's why we're promoting an investment philosophy that fuses traditional investment objectives – safety of principal, optimal returns, and diversification – with a focus on corporate accountability, innovation, and the common good.
-By doing so, we can help foster a business culture that is more attentive to human rights, environmental impacts, and the needs of the entire community.
-And that benefits all of us in Illinois and beyond.
+That’s how the Treasurer’s Office is raising the bar.
+We endeavor to take investment standards to a new level, one that recognizes that environmental, social, human capital, business model, and governance practices are strongly related to resilient, more innovative, better-performing companies.
+As a long-term investor, we believe we can help raise the bar for the entire industry.
+That's why we're promoting an investment philosophy that fuses traditional investment objectives – optimal risk-adjusted returns, low expenses, and diversification – with a focus on sustainability, corporate responsibility, and risk management.
+By doing so, not only do we position ourselves to protect shareholder value and maximize returns, but we can also help foster a business culture that is more attentive to structural trends, societal impacts, and long-term growth.